wp-plugins/magic-member-addon-for-wp-courseware/readme.txt

 * Check out the Fly Plugins [YouTube](http://www.youtube.com/flyplugins) YouTube channel.

 = Disclaimer =
 This is not an actual membership plugin.
-It is only the integration, or “middle-man” between WP Courseware and Exchange Membership.
+It is only the integration, or “middle-man” between WP Courseware and Magic Members.

 == Installation ==